 Whether you’ve just moved into a new home or you’re planning to redo your landscaping, figuring out which plants you want in your yard is a big deal.
 Especially for those who may not have the greenest of thumbs, it’s hard to tell which plants would both thrive in the environment and look just right in your outdoor space.
-How do you know if you’re planting the right trees?
+We’re here to help with some tree planting tips on location, timing and selection.

 Trees can be difficult since they have a longer growth cycle than your average flower bush.
 They’ll need a lot of care once you plant them and may take a while to grow, so there are fewer obvious signs that the trees are growing correctly.
 The key is to understand what you’re getting into before you get to planting — which means you’ll have to do some research.